viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/3_defining_the_command_side.rst

 2. Call a direct constructor of the aggregate which is reserved for this usage
 3. Provide an internal static builder within the aggregate (**preferred way**)

-In case you have to choose the second or third strategy, annotate your constructor with **@XKasperEntityStoreCreator**.
+In case you have to choose the second or third strategy, annotate your constructor with the **@XKasperEntityStoreCreator** marker.

 ..  _Modeling_a_concept: